edwardmiller123/planted-pro/README.md

 	- top and bottom screw holes are 2mm diam each starts 4.2mm from side.
 	- window for charge light is 20mm L by 10mm W
 	- lid is 5 mm deep, Lid indents start at 3.2mm from edge, indents are 3mm deep

-- case v2:
-	- top and bottom screw holes 2mm diam and are 3.2 mm from outer edges

 - case v3:
 	- top section H is 14mm